Circumcision for Older Boys & Teens – Perth, WAPerth Clinic2020-02-06T04:35:33+11:00

 Anaesthetic prior to circumcision

-A local anesthetic is given by injection through the skin near the base of the penis.
+A local anaesthetic is given by injection through the skin near the base of the penis.
 During a circumcision, the foreskin is removed from the head of the penis (glans).

 The surgery will take just a few minutes.